kaygee/documents-and-resources/howtokaygee.md

 ## What I value "outside of work"

-- I like being outside in nature.
+- I like being outside experiencing nature.
+  - Usually, this means "human powered transport", like running, cycling, kayaking, etc...
 - I'm a family guy and I enjoy spending time with my wife and kids.
 - I believe in that in order to have a healthy mind you need a healthy body.
 - I try to do things that are outside of my comfort zone.
   - This might include ultra-marathon trail runs or changing the air-conditioning compressor on my car.